WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 - Image gallery

-- Variation attributes and their values
+- Variation attributes and their values with a limitation

 - Variations Products and their following properties: